5 Challenges at work of a junior tester

 Lack of knowledge

-Here comes another challenge, the knowledge of test tools.
+Here comes another challenge: the knowledge of test tools.
 Every company and even every project uses a different set of tools, but don’t worry, they assume that you won’t know every tool, so a training pack will be available for you in the first few weeks or even months of work.
 Sometimes the training packs are available even after that time, as the company decides to introduce a new tool to the project.

-Lost in problem
+Lost in the problem

 Situation 1